 - Clean up oil spills with kitty litter and fix leaking automobiles.

 - Practice dry cleanup methods when cleaning sidewalks and driveways.
 Try using a broom instead of a water hose.

-- Report storm drains that are clogged or otherwise in need of maintenance by calling 682.237.2936 or online via CRM.
+- Report storm drains that are clogged or otherwise in need of maintenance by calling 682-237-2915

-- Wash your car, boat, RV at the local car wash, where the water drains to the sanitary sewer versus washing at home and the water runs to creek via the storm drains.
+- Wash your car, boat, or recreational vehicle (RV) at the local car wash, where the water drains to the sanitary sewer versus washing at home and the water runs to creek via the storm drains.

-- Remember: Water is essential for life and plays a vital role in the proper functioning of the Earth's ecosystems.
-The pollution of water has a serious impact on all living creatures, and can negatively affect the use of water for drinking, household needs, recreation, fishing, transportation and commerce.
+Water is essential for life and plays a vital role in the proper functioning of the Earth's ecosystems.
+The pollution of water has a serious impact on all living creatures, and can negatively affect the use of water for drinking, household needs, recreation, fishing, transportation, and commerce.